eclipse-theia/theia/doc/coding-guidelines.md

 }
 ```
 <a name="no-multi-inject"></a>
-* [5.](#no-multi-inject) Don't use multi inject, use `ContributionProvider` to inject multiple instances.
+* [5.](#no-multi-inject) Don't use multi-inject, use `ContributionProvider` to inject multiple instances.
 > Why?
 > - `ContributionProvider` is a documented way to introduce contribution points.
 See `Contribution-Points`: https://www.theia-ide.org/docs/services_and_contributions
-> - If there is no a single binding, multi inject resolves to `undefined`, not an empty array. `ContributionProvider` provides an empty array.
+> - If nothing is bound to an identifier, multi-inject resolves to `undefined`, not an empty array. `ContributionProvider` provides an empty array.
-> - Multi inject does not guarantee the same instances are injected if an extender does not use `inSingletonScope`. `ContributionProvider` caches instances to ensure uniqueness.
+> - Multi-inject does not guarantee the same instances are injected if an extender does not use `inSingletonScope`. `ContributionProvider` caches instances to ensure uniqueness.

 ## CSS